Spatially Coupled PLDPC-Hadamard Convolutional Codes: Background

 \subsubsection{Spatially coupled PLDPC codes}

-Spatially coupled PLDPC codes are constructed based on underlying PLDPC block codes.
+SC-PLDPC codes are constructed based on underlying PLDPC block codes (PLDPC-BCs).
 We denote $W$ as the coupling width (equivalent to the aforementioned syndrome former memory $m_s$) and $L$ as the coupling length.
-Based on the $m\times n$ protomatrix $\bm{B}$ of an underlying PLDPC code, an edge-spreading procedure can be first used to obtain $W+1$ split protomatrices $\bm{B}_i$ ($i=0,1,\ldots,W$) under the constraint $\bm{B} = \sum_{i = 0}^W {{\bm{B}_i}}$.
-Then $L$ sets of such protomatrices are coupled to construct a spatially coupled PLDPC (SC-PLDPC) code \cite{Stinner2016}.
-Depending on how the coupling ends, three types of SC-PLDPC codes, namely SC-PLDPC terminated code (SC-PLDPC-TDC), SC-PLDPC tail-biting code (SC-PLDPC-TBC) and SC-PLDPC convolutional codes (SC-PLDPC-CC), are formed.
+Based on the $m\times n$ protomatrix $\bm{B}$ of an underlying PLDPC-BC, an edge-spreading procedure \cite{Mitchell2015} can be first used to obtain $W+1$ split protomatrices $\bm{B}_i$ ($i=0,1,\ldots,W$) under the constraint $\bm{B} = \sum_{i = 0}^W {{\bm{B}_i}}$.
+Then $L$ sets of such protomatrices are coupled to construct an SC-PLDPC code \cite{Stinner2016}.
+When the $L$ sets of protomatrices are coupled and directly terminated, the resultant protomatrix equals \eqref{eq:td}.
+Such code is called { an} SC-PLDPC terminated code (SC-PLDPC-TDC) and its code rate equals ${R_{\rm SC-PLDPC-TDC}} = 1 - \frac{{L + W}}{L}\left( {1 - R_{\rm PLDPC-BC}} \right)$ where $R_{\rm PLDPC-BC} = 1 - \frac{m}{n}$ is the code rate of its underlying block code.
+When the protograph of a spatially coupled code is terminated with ``end-to-end'' connections, the corresponding code is called SC-PLDPC tail-biting code (SC-PLDPC-TBC), whose protomatrix can be written as \eqref{eq:tbc}.
+The code rate $R_{\rm SC-PLDPC-TBC}$ of { an} SC-PLDPC-TBC is the same as that of its underlying block code, i.e., ${R_{\rm SC-PLDPC-TBC}} = \frac{nL - mL}{nL} = R_{\rm PLDPC-BC}$.
+By extending the coupling length $L$ of { an} SC-PLDPC-TDC to infinity, { an} SC-PLDPC-CC is formed.
+The semi-infinite protomatrix of { an} SC-PLDPC-CC is given by \eqref{eq:cc_mat}.
+The code rate of SC-PLDPC-CC equals that of the underlying block code \cite{Stinner2016}, i.e., ${R_{\rm SC-PLDPC-CC}} = \lim_{L \to \infty} {R_{\rm SC-PLDPC-TDC}} = R_{\rm PLDPC-BC}$.
+Once the protomatrix of a spatially coupled code is derived, a two-step lifting method can be used to construct a SC-PLDPC code. {(A single-step lifting method \cite{Battaglioni2021} can also be used to obtain an SC-PLDPC code.)}